-In calculating the Ongoing charges figure, costs associated with executing investment transactions are not included as part of the costs but are included in the investment purchases and sales amounts.
+In calculating the Ongoing charges figure, costs associated with executing investment transactions, including the costs of entering into mortgage loans within the fund in which investments are made, are not included as part of the costs but are included in the investment purchases and sales amounts.
 Subscription and redemption fees are also excluded from the calculation of the Ongoing charges figure.